 Contact Paula: Paula.Sweeney@comcast.net

-Colleen is currently employes as LPN with Bloomington Pediatrics.
+Colleen is a LPN for Bloomington Pediatrics.
 Colleen became aware of Homes of Hope about 20 years ago when her son was attending a special needs group presented by her local church.
 The founding mothers, who had the vision for the homes, were also active members and advocates for the group in which her son was involved.
 The mission and idea of Homes of Hope were everything that she had hoped would be available to her son when he became older.
 Colleen works in Bloomington as an LPN for a pediatric practice.
 Her medical background, paired with the fact that she has a son with a disability, underscores why she is passionate about supporting this organization.

 Contact Colleen: email@example.com